 Version Effective Date Summary of Changes 3.0 31 October 2011 Updated to incorporate provisions of Rule Change: Provision of Metering Data Services and Clarification of Existing Metrology Requirements.
 3.01 1 July 2012 Updated to incorporate jurisdictional material in relation to Queensland Retail Tariff Reform 3.10 1 January 2014 Introduction of FRC in Tasmania 3.20 1 March 2014 Updated to incorporate provisions of Rules Change: National Electricity Amendment (Small Generation Aggregator Framework) Rule 2012 ERC 0141 and text corrections.
 5.30 15 May 2015 Updated to align version numbering with Metrology Procedure: Part B and to include corrections 6.00 1 December 2017 Updated to incorporate: National Electricity Amendment (Expanding competition in metering and related services) Rule 2015.
 No.12; National Electricity Amendment (Embedded Networks) Rule 2015 No. 15; and National Electricity Amendment (Meter Replacement Processes) Rule 2016 No. 2.
 6.01 1 December 2017 Updated to incorporate a number of clarifications and corrections 6.02 1 December 2017 Updated with feedback from PoC Work Package 3 first stage consultation 6.03 1 December 2017 Final version.
 6.04 1 December 2017 Added Jurisdictional x-values for type 4A metering installations 6.05 20 May 2020 Updated to include IEC61869 in the CT and VT Standards, and clarify the verification of Metering Data for whole current Small Customer Metering Installations, Type 4A, 5, 6 and 7 Metering Installations.
-This version of the Procedure is not yet effective.
-AEMO will provide participants with at least 8 months' notice prior to the effective date.
+7.0 1 October 2021 Updated for National Electricity Amendment (Five Minute Settlement) Rule 2017 No. 15 7.1 1 October 2021 Updated to incorporate National Electricity Amendment (Global Settlement and Market Reconciliation) Rule 2018 No 14 7.2 1 October 2021 Version placeholder for v6.05, v7.0 and v7.1 consolidation 7.3 14 March 2022 Updated to incorporate National Electricity Amendment (Introduction of metering coordinator planned interruptions) Rule 2020 No. 7.
+7.4 14 March 2022 Version placeholder for v7.2 and v7.3 consolidation